 Welcome to Elementary General Music with Mrs. Bilott!

 I am so excited to be working with your child this school year in elementary general music!
 We will be focusing on singing, playing musical instruments and reading music notation.
-In 4th grade, students will be given a recorder to further work on those skills throughout the year.
 By the end of the year, your child should be able to keep a steady beat, read rhythm notation, talk about the use of the lines and spaces, sing in a singing voice and of course tell you how much fun we have in class.

 We will be using a curriculum through Quaver's Marvelous World of Music!
-Students will be working with an interactive white board as well as a classroom set of ipads from time to time to reinforce the skills we learn.
+Students will be working with the Promethean board and their school issued iPads.

 If you ever have any questions, please do not hesitate to ask!
 Email is the best way to reach me during the school year: [email protected]

-I have been teaching music for 17 years!
+I have been teaching music for 22 years!
 I graduated summa cum laude with a bachelors of instrumental music in music education from Capital University in Columbus, Ohio.
 I then received a masters of science in education with an emphasis in instructional technology from Walden University.
 I also completed the PMEA leadership academy training.
 My career started teaching 7-8th grade music in Reynoldsburg, Ohio, then I taught 6-12 instrumental music and high school music electives in Charleroi School District.
 I started teaching at Norwin in 2006 in the middle school where my responsibilities included band, general music and chorus.
-This will be my third year teaching elementary general music at Sheridan Terrace elementary school and Hahntown elementary school.
-I remain active playing clarinet in Westmoreland Symphonic Winds and stay in involved in my professional organizations being a member of PMEA (Pennsylvania Music Educators Association) and WCMEA (Westmoreland County Music Educators Assocation) where I also served as vice president, president and past president of the organization.
+This will be my seventh year teaching elementary general music at Sheridan Terrace elementary school and Hahntown elementary school.
+I remain active making music at home and stay in involved in my professional organizations being a member of PMEA (Pennsylvania Music Educators Association) and WCMEA (Westmoreland County Music Educators Association) where I also served as vice president, president and past president of the organization.
 I have had published articles regarding general music in the PMEA news magazine.
-I firmly believe in giving back to the profession as my classroom is host to many student teachers as well as a classroom of students that visit me from Duquense University each winter.
-At home I stay very busy with my three daughters and my husband.
+I firmly believe in giving back to the profession as my classroom is host to many student teachers as well as a classroom of students that visit me from Duquesne University each winter.
+At home I stay very busy with my family.